Thebittles/Thebittles/README.md

 ### :woman_technologist: About Me :
 <div id="about">
-I am a Full Stack Developer from Austin, Texas.
+I am a Full Stack Software Developer from Austin, Texas.

 - :brain: Mentor for the ACC Software Developer Bootcamp